Responsible Citizenship Internship Award (RCIA)

 SGA is pleased to offer nineteen students a RCIA of $4,000 to participate in an unpaid summer internship.
 These awards were developed to provide Skidmore students with the opportunity to participate in unpaid internships to gain practical knowledge in their field of study and to further Skidmore College’s mission to encourage responsible citizenship.
 Students are not required to apply for academic credit.

 Anyone interested in learning more about RCIA can contact firstname.lastname@example.org.
 SGA also welcomes any donations from alumni, faculty, parents, and employees of the college who wish to further this student initiative.

 All students must be enrolled at Skidmore College full-time and be in good standing with the College to apply.
 Good standing is defined as a cumulative GPA of 2.0 or higher.
 Students cannot be on academic probation while applying for the award.
-Any and all potential internships must be deemed educational by the College and must follow students’ academic interest and coursework.
+Any and all potential internships must be deemed educational by the College and must follow students’ academic interests and coursework as well as being deemed representative of responsible citizenship.
 International students should check with Student Academic Services before applying to identify any requirements they need to meet to qualify for this award.
 These awards cannot be combined with any other award, scholarship, stipend or grant.

 Students must sign up for a minimum of a 250-hour internship program.